erin-dot-io/erinio/source/posts/2014-01-14-ahundredyears.html.md

 ---
-title: A Hundred Years
+title: Names for Things I'll Never Have Time to Use
-subtitle: Design with purpouse.
+subtitle: Please somebody use these
 date: 2014-01-14
 tags: projects
 style: text-only